Inheritance tax - notification of inheritance to the tax office

 In the context of gift and inheritance tax, the local jurisdiction of the tax offices is generally determined by the place of residence or habitual abode of the deceased person at the time of death or of the donor.
 However, not every tax office is responsible for the taxation of inheritances and gifts.
 Some tax offices are responsible for a larger area.

-1. Do I have to use a form for the notification?
+1. Do I have to use a form for the advert?

-The tax offices do not have a form for notifying the inheritance.
+The tax offices do not have a form ready for the notification of inheritance.
 You can write to the tax office informally.

 1. What do I have to tell the tax office?